 In 2003 he was heard on Let It Be...
 Naked, the de-Spectored version of the 1969 Let It Be sessions.

-Billy Preston had been battling kidney disease for some years, brought on by his drink and drug abuse.
+Preston had been battling kidney disease for some years, brought on by his drink and drug abuse, and towards the end of his life he was addicted to crack cocaine.
 He fell into a coma on 21 November 2005, and died on 6 June 2006 in Scottsdale, Arizona.

-In the years preceding his death he had worked on a collection of Beatles cover versions, which remains unreleased.
+In the years preceding his death Preston had worked on a collection of Beatles cover versions, which remains unreleased.